2Tough/2Tough/README.md

 - 👋 Hi, I’m @2Tough, nice to meet you!
 - 👀 I’m interested in DIY, self-learning, programming and working out.
 To get better and learn, I try to build something everyday!
-- 🌱 I’m currently learning Javascript, Python and C++.
+- 🌱 I’m trying to get better at Javascript everything, and recently started learning Python and C++.
 But learning anything is a path that never ends.
 Even one of the wisest people on Earth once said
 - "I only know that I know nothing"
 - 💞️ I’m looking to collaborate on anything I can, if I can help, let's do it!
 - 📫 Reach me at: vainferro@gmail.com